Osmanbell/lza-oracle/docs/wiki/localNVA.md

 3. **Enable IP forwarding** on the Linux VM at the OS level and disable the firewall
 4. **Disable the firewall** on the local NVA if enabled
 5. **Configure route tables** to use the NVA as the first hop for traffic to and from the Oracle Database subnet.
+6. **Optional Enable SNAT** to forward packets from the local NVA to the firewall

 This setup ensures that all traffic to and from the Oracle Database goes through your local NVA.